opencog/link-grammar/link-grammar/dict-atomese/README.md

 * Side note: we need a `get-incoming-by-predicate` function!

-### Counting
-After a parse is performed, the above lookup is done, and the count on the Atomese `Section` must be updated.
-This count must be written to the CogServer.
-The count is sent as an increment-count message, since it is impractical to implement an atomic read-increment-write over the net.
-This is a new extension to the `StorageNode`.

-### Pass-through of Writes
-Every update that the CogServer receives must then be performed on the Rocks StorageNode that it is attached to.
-The correct framework for this has already been started at https://github.com/opencog/atomspace-agents

-There are two ways to implement this idea:
-* Top-down command.
-This module (link-grammar) tells the CogServer what to do, and the CogServer obeys orders, and just does it.
-There are two problems with this design:
-  - How to send orders telling the CogServer what to do?
-There is no infrastructure for this.
-  - What happens if two different subsystems (this one, and some other system) are sending conflicting orders?
-How can one avoid trampling?

-* Policy agents.
-This module (link-grammar) attaches to a server that implements the desired policy (which is a write-through from network to disk storage).
-This solves both problems above, as the policy agent knows what to do, and it knows how to resolve conflicts that link-grammar might not even be aware of.

-### Restarts
+### Reproducible Connector Names
-Over short periods of time, and in limited use, the above is enough.
+There is a (mild!?) design flaw in the current implementation.
+The connector names are dynamically generated, on-the-fly, by incrementing a counter.
+That means the connector names are never the same, two runs in a row.

-However, it might be desirable to restart LG, and re-use the link names and disjuncts that were previously used.
-This adds considerable new complexity, and is probably not worth doing.
-The following would be
+It might be desirable to be able to have reproducible connector names, *i.e.* to get the same names after a restart of LG.
+Implementing this adds considerable new complexity, and is probably not worth doing.
+The following would be needed:
-needed:

 * Link names need to be stored.
 These can be recorded as
 ```